Tucson Water Quality at a Glance

-Tucson – Arizona – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Tucson, Arizona Water Quality Report 2026: PFAS Testing, Infrastructure Concerns & Safety Across Your City

-Tucson Water provides comprehensive water services to approximately 740,000 residents across the greater Tucson metropolitan area, including the neighboring communities of Oro Valley, Marana, Sahuarita, and parts of unincorporated Pima County.
-As one of Arizona’s most innovative municipal utilities, the system delivers an average of 78 million gallons of drinking water daily through an extensive network of distribution lines, wells, and advanced treatment facilities that serve Arizona’s second-largest city and surrounding desert communities.
+Tucson Water provides comprehensive water services to over 730,000 customers across the greater Tucson metropolitan area, including the neighboring communities of Oro Valley, Marana, Sahuarita, and parts of unincorporated Pima County.
+As one of Arizona’s most proactive municipal utilities, the system delivers water through an extensive network of distribution lines, wells, and treatment facilities serving Arizona’s second-largest city and surrounding desert communities.

 Latest Testing Results